Bifurcation from a blood flow with variable body force: Equivalent reformulation of blood flow model

-Moreover, $\Phi$ is normalized by choosing $\Phi=0$ on $y=\Omega(x)$ and then $\Phi=-p_0$ on $y=-d$, where
+Moreover, $\Phi$ is normalized by choosing $\Phi=0$ on $y=\Omega(x)$ and then $\Phi=m$ on $y=-d$, where

-It is easy to see that $p_0$ is a constant by taking the derivative with respect to $ x$. $P_0$ varies with the solution of \eqref{eular}-\eqref{y=eta}.
-Vorticity (see \cite{cons1}) is an important factor in characterizing fluid dynamics behavior.
-We are more concerned with the dynamic behavior of the flow in the irrotational condition, that is
+It is easy to see that $m$ is a constant by taking the derivative with respect to $ x$. $m$ varies with the solution of \eqref{eular}-\eqref{y=eta}.
+Vorticity is an important factor in characterizing fluid dynamics behavior.
+In viscous fluids, since the inseparable relationship between vorticity and viscosity, the vorticity is often used to study the dynamic behavior of flows \cite{vorticity}.
+Unlike previous studies, our study examines the characteristic flow behavior induced by harmonic vorticity conditions, namely,